Created with Weil Gotshal & Manges

 The future of private equity

 Looking ahead to the next 12 months, our panel discussed the future of private equity.
 “There was a surge in deal activity from Q4 of 2020 through the following two years, but that momentum has slowed,” Fialho began.
-“Since 2022, the market has been choppier” she said.
-“I think we’ll see more of these bespoke types of deals.”
-Despite the current slowdown, Fialho is optimistic about the coming year: “I believe deal activity will pick up again.
-There has been a lot of fundraising during this slower period, and those funds need to be deployed.
-People are realising that there won’t be a return to the interest rates of 2020-21, so we’ll likely see an unlocking of activity either later this year or early next.”
+“Since 2022, the market has been choppier and the number of transactions has slowed” she said.
+Despite this, Fialho is optimistic about the coming year: “I believe deal activity will pick up again.
+There has been a lot of fundraising in the last five years, and those funds need to be deployed.
+People are realistic that there won’t be a return to the super low interest rates of 2020-21, but with interest rates expected to stabilise from their current levels in the coming months we are starting to see an unlocking of activity and hope it continues through and into the new year.”

-Our virtual audience was eager to know how Labour’s plans to change carried interest taxation might affect private equity lawyers in London.
+Our virtual audience was also eager to know about regulatory and legislative changes and how these impact the private equity industry including proposed changes to carried interest and how this might affect private equity lawyers in London.
 Fialho was cautiously optimistic, saying, “I don’t think this will significantly impact the work we do.
-It might mean that some clients with London offices will move them elsewhere, but they’ll still use English law for their deals, even if they don’t have a UK office.”
+Deals are structured under English law and our work is all about advising clients on how to navigate and manage the challenges.”

 Applications for Weil’s 2025 spring and summer vacation schemes are now open and close on 15 December 2024